ChrisDuffley/stationPlaylist/addonuserguide.md

 Q. Can I test the absolute latest version of the add-on for testing purposes?

 Yes (called Studio Add-on Test Drive program).
 Anyone can test latest version for free.
 First, subscribe to NVDA SPL list, then look for messages regarding Test Drive builds (sometimes called development snapshots).
+These development snapshots can be obtained from NV Access add-on store if StationPlaylist add-on update channel (from add-on context menu) is set to "dev" or "any".
 Some snapshot builds are bleeding-edge code and are unstable at times, so don't use these builds in a production environment.

 Q. I keep hearing about LTS releases.
 What are they?

 LTS stands for long-term support.
 This is a special version of a software that will be supported for a very long time for stability reasons.

 Usually a version of the StationPlaylist add-on for NVDA receives support until the next version is released (typically several weeks to months).
 However, because there are broadcasters who would like to use a stable version of the add-on for a long time (either because they have to or they cannot upgrade to the latest version of Studio), a long-term support version of the add-on is released every few years to give people time to upgrade to a future stable version of Studio.
-In addition to longer support period (at least a year), a LTS version of the add-on is the last version to support the oldest stable Studio version, or in some cases, provides compatibility with old NVDA and/or Windows releases.
+In addition to longer support period (up to a year or more), a LTS version of the add-on is the last version to support the oldest stable Studio version, or in some cases, provides compatibility with old NVDA and/or Windows releases.
+Due to special nature of LTS releases, releases in a LTS series must be instaled manually i.e. they will not be made available on the add-on store.

 As of 2025, add-on versions 3.x (September 2014-June 2015), 7.x/15.x (April 2016-April 2018; 15.x since October 2016), and 18.09.x (September 2018-December 2019) were designated as LTS releases, supporting Studio 4.33, 5.01, and 5.1x, respectively.
 Version 20.09.x (September 2020-April 2021), the most recent LTS release, supports Studio 5.20 and NVDA 2019.3 and later, with upcoming 25.06.x designated as last LTS releases to support Studio 5.x.